 Bankruptcy can be devastating not only on your credit score but also mentally.
 Many consumers who file bankruptcy decide to live on a cash-only basis.
 This is a wise choice if you cannot manage credit and debt.
 However, if you want to rebuild credit history and improve credit scores, you must start by getting new credit and using it.
 But do not make the mistake of using all of your available credit.
 Keep your balances low and do not charge more than 30% of your available credit.

 There are just a handful of credit card companies that will extend unsecured credit to consumers who have filed bankruptcy.
-The Cerulean Discover® credit card is one such card; and, it carries the prestige of the Discover brand.
-It is a real credit card designed for consumers with all types of credit histories.
+The Credit One Bank® Credit Card is one such card; and, it carries the prestige of a Visa Platinum.
+It is an unsecured credit card designed for consumers with past credit problems.

 3. Secured credit card